Classes & Programs

 Saturday Morning Bird Walks

-Join us for our weekly bird walk series to see the amazing birds that visit Rock Point!
+Join us for our weekly bird walks at Rock Point!

-Please dress for the weather and feel free to bring any resources you’d like (ID books, binoculars, other tools including your smartphone - Merlin and iNaturalist are wonderful apps to use for birding.)
-We will have a few binoculars available and other resources available if needed.
+Please meet us at Rock Point Center, located at 20 Rock Point Road in Burlington.
+Dress for the weather and feel free to bring any resources you’d like, such as binoculars, scopes, field guides, and apps such as Merlin and eBird.
+We will have a few binoculars and other resources available as needed.

 Full Moon Ceremonies